-Homeowner and condominium associations that file a U.S. Corporation Income Tax Return (federal Form 1120) must file a Florida Corporate Income Tax Return (Florida Form F-1120 or F-1120A) regardless of whether any tax may be due.
-However, if they file a U.S Income Tax Return for Homeowners Associations (federal Form 1120-H), they do not have to file a Florida return.
+Homeowner and condominium associations that file federal Form 1120 (U.S. Corporation Income Tax Return) must file Florida Forms F-1120 or F-1120A regardless of whether any tax may be due.
+If you file federal Form 1120-H (U.S. Income Tax Return for Homeowners Associations), you are not required to file a Florida return.